What Is the NANDA Nursing Diagnosis List?

 • Problem-focused nursing diagnosis: Made up of patient issues observed in the assessment phase based on patient reports and physical signs.
 Problem diagnoses include three parts: the diagnosis, related factors, and defining characteristics.

-• Risk nursing diagnosis: Focuses on issues that a patient is vulnerable for, or potential problem diagnoses that nursing care can help avoid.
+• Risk nursing diagnosis: Focuses on issues that a patient is vulnerable to, or potential problem diagnoses that nursing care can help avoid.

 • Syndromes: Includes a cluster of nursing diagnoses that happen simultaneously, and can be treated with similar nursing interventions.